-We know – checking your credit score can be nerve-wracking!
-Your credit score, a three-digit number between 300 and 900, is an important indicator of your overall credit health.
-It’s used by banks and lenders to determine your creditworthiness and the higher your score, the better.
+Your credit score is a three-digit number between 300 and 900 and is an important indicator of your overall credit health.
+It’s used by banks and lenders to determine your creditworthiness and the higher your score is – the better.

 Step 1: Explain the benefits

-You know how important it is to check your credit score.
-But does your partner?
+You know how important it is to check your credit score and credit report.
+But does your loved one?

 Knowing their credit score can:

-- Help them save money.
-A high credit score gives them access to better credit cards, better mortgage and insurance rates, and better interests on products like a car loan or a personal loan.
+Help them save money.
+A good credit score can give them access to better credit cards, better and insurance rates, and better interest rates on products like.

-Walk your loved one through each of these points to demonstrate how knowing their score can help them.
-If they’re looking to learn more about how credit scores work, we also have a free 7-week email course you can use as a resource.
+Walk your loved one through each of these points to demonstrate how knowing their score can help them in the long run.
+If they’re looking to learn a little bit more about credit scores, have them check out our free 7-week email course as a helpful resource.

 Step 2: Help them understand what goes into a credit score

-OK, so your loved one now understands the importance of their credit score.
+OK, so your loved one now understands the importance of their credit score (yay!).
 But do they know what goes into it?
-Here’s a quick breakdown of all the moving parts that make up a credit score:
+Here’s a quick breakdown of all the moving parts that make up a credit score.

-Getting your partner to understand each of these pieces will help them monitor their credit score and understand exactly what needs to be done to improve it.
+Getting your loved one to understand each of these six factors will help them monitor their credit score and understand exactly what needs to be done to improve it.

-Step 3: Explain the importance of their full Equifax credit report
+Step 3: Explain the importance of their credit report

-A credit report will show your loved one their monthly utilization, any inquiries made about their credit, trades and accounts, and their account history.
-If they need a bit of help understanding how to read their credit report, check out our guide here.
+A credit report will show them their monthly utilization, any inquiries made about their credit, trades and accounts, and their account history.
+If they need a bit of help understanding how to read their credit report, check out our guide to reading a credit report.

 Have the best Valentine’s Day ever!
 Love, Borrowell.